Introduction to ML Services and open-source R capabilities on HDInsight

 Since the head nodes are redundant and not all data nodes are impacted, any jobs that are running during this time might slow down.
 However, they should still run to completion.
 Any custom software or local data that you have is preserved across these maintenance events unless a catastrophic failure occurs that requires a cluster rebuild.

-IDE options for R Server on an HDInsight cluster
+IDE options for ML Services on HDInsight

 The Linux edge node of an HDInsight cluster is the landing zone for R-based analysis.
 Recent versions of HDInsight provide a default installation of RStudio Server on the edge node as a browser-based IDE.
 Use of RStudio Server as an IDE for the development and execution of R scripts can be considerably more productive than just using the R console.